AlexandreBrillant/yupee/README.md

 - MVC architecture support.
 - Released under the MIT License for any usage.

-## Compiling all
+## Build all

-Yupee includes its own preprocessor to assemble the final library from independent javascript part.
+Yupee includes its own preprocessor to assemble the final library from independent javascript parts.

 ```bash
 npm run build